 - In the case of animals of a migratory species, to migrate; or

 - to affect significantly the local distribution or abundance of the species to which they belong

 Defra and the Welsh Government will soon be publishing a joint guidance document on the disturbance of marine EPS.

 There are other offences relating to possession, transport and sale.
 See ‘Possession and Sale of Protected Species’ for information on this.

-NRW issues licences under Regulation 55 of the Habitats Regulations to allow you to work within the law.
+NRW issues licences under Regulation 55 of the Conservation of Habitats and Species Regulations 2017 and the Conservation of Offshore Marine Habitats and Species Regulations 2017 to allow you to work within the law.
 We issue them for specific purposes stated in the Regulations, if the following three tests are met: